T-Hong-K/stats220/index.md

 The memes I enjoy tend to be intentionally terrible.
 This is prevelent throughout the Breaking Bad community, specifically on subreddits like ["okbuddychicanery"](https://www.reddit.com/r/okbuddychicanery/).

 Another source of inspiration I took is from Counter-Strike: Global Offensive, which is currently one of my most played videogames.

+My meme is original because I took inspiration from an existing format, but created my own meme with unique pictures and captions.